zhaojingsong/aws-demo/README.md

  - Typescrpt v5.4.0

 # Deployment
- - Create a s3 bucket to store the tfstate file of terraform.
-Change corresponding configuration in the backend.tf
+ - Create an S3 bucket to store the Terraform tfstate file and update the configuration in backend.tf accordingly.
- - Create an custom domaine name.
-Change corresponding configuration in variable.tf
+ - Create a custom domain name and modify the corresponding configuration in variable.tf.
- - Configure credentials for programmatic access for the AWS CLI,
+ - Configure credentials for programmatic access via the AWS CLI.
- - Run the script deploy.sh
+ - Run the script deploy.sh.